RedisLabs/engineering-blog/content/posts/redis-assisted-client-side-caching-in-python.md

 Furthermore, instead of just caching key-value tuples, the client can cache requests and their replies (while keeping track of the keys involved).
 Doing so enables caching of substrings returned [`GETRANGE`](https://redis.io/commands/getrange), list elements obtained via [`LRANGE`](https://redis.io/commands/lrange), or virtually any other type of query.

 ## A note about Redis' CRC64 function
-I wrote above that _"Python is robust enough to have anything I could possibly need."_ The one thing I didn't want to implement in this exercise was a CRC function, and I took it for granted that Python would have the right one for me.
+The one thing I knew I  didn't want to implement in this exercise was a CRC function.
+I assumed that Python would already have the right one for me.

 To find which CRC Redis is using you could just look at its source code—the file [_src/crc64.c_](https://github.com/redis/antirez/blob/unstable/src/crc64.c) tells us right at the beginning that: